santiago-ampudia/XCC_HH_bbbb/README.md

 # XCC_HH_bbbb
-Analysis of ɣɣ->HH->bbbb as if done with the XCC -- uses python.
+Analysis of ɣɣ->HH->bbbb as if done with the XCC -- final implementation.